amc5/applied-data-analysis/module-07/module-07.md

     ##      2.5%     97.5%
     ##  5.866667 10.133333

-#### CHALLENGE 5:
+#### CHALLENGE:

--   How does the CI calculated this way, by simulation, compares to that calculated based on assuming a normal distribution?
+-   How does the CI calculated this way, by simulation, compare to that calculated based on assuming a normal distribution?
 -   How does the width of the CI change with decreasing or increasing **n** (the number of observations drawn from your sample with replacement)?
 For example, if we set **n** at 5?
 At 50?
 At 500?